 In order to officially get started, you’ll need a business license, dealer’s license and you’ll probably need to register with the DMV in your state.
 Specific processes vary by state and local community.
 So check with your state and local governments or converse with someone from your local chamber of commerce to make sure you meet the necessary requirements in your area.

 - Build an Inventory

-- Get an Online Presence– this is very vital and important for the growth of your business as a business venture that employs the internet as a veritable tool for creating awareness for its business will in the long run gain a big and improved visibility, helping the business network expand its reach to many more people.
-The work of social media platforms in giving visibility to businesses in Nigeria cannot be undermined; there are thousands of websites and other online platforms that help in giving the much needed visibility to businesses in Nigeria.
-All you need do is to register with them, get good and nice pictures of your cars and a nice and well detailed description attached to the pictures, set the price and over time you get influx of people making inquiries about your sales.
+- Get an Online Presence – This is very vital and important for the growth of your business as a business venture that employs the internet as a veritable tool for creating awareness for its business will, in the long run, gain big and improved visibility, helping the business network expand its reach to many more people.
+The work of social media platforms in giving visibility to businesses in Nigeria cannot be undermined; there are thousands of websites and other online platforms that help in giving the much-needed visibility to businesses in Nigeria.
+All you need do is to register with them, get good and nice pictures of your cars and a nice and well-detailed description attached to the pictures, set the price, and over time you get an influx of people making inquiries about your sales.
 If you do not understand, you can visit Delon Market to have a glimpse of what using an online platform to sell your used cars looks like

-- Validate the Legitimacy of all cars– since you are dealing in used cars, which people either refer to as second hand car or Tokunbo cars, it is very important that you ensure that all used cars brought to your garage for sale, ensure that they come with their complete paper-work, and car history and if necessary ensure that there is a police report to back them up.
-This when done will help you avoid police case in the event of stolen cars, or cars used for shady businesses or dealings.
+- Validate the Legitimacy of all cars– since you are dealing in used cars, which people either refer to as second-hand car or Tokunbo cars, it is very important that you ensure that all used cars brought to your garage for sale, ensure that they come with their complete paper-work, and car history and if necessary ensure that there is a police report to back them up.
+This when done will help you avoid police cases in the event of stolen cars or cars used for shady businesses or dealings.
 Do well to ensure the legality of any car before you take them in for sales.